Best Advice for New Preppers

 What was the first emergency situation that you prepared for?

 Was it as a result of something happening to you like my story above?
-What do you have in place now?
+What do you have in place now in case it happens again?